OWASP/CheatSheetSeries/cheatsheets/Insecure_Direct_Object_Reference_Prevention_Cheat_Sheet.md

     try {
         this.movies.forEach(m -> {
             try {
-                //Compute the front end ID fof the current element String frontEndId = IDORUtil.computeFrontEndIdentifier(m.getBackendIdentifier());
+                //Compute the front end ID for the current element String frontEndId = IDORUtil.computeFrontEndIdentifier(m.getBackendIdentifier());
                 //Add the computed ID and the associated item name to the result map result.put(frontEndId, m.getName());